oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Workloads MAY request replacement Txn-Tokens in order to change (add to, remove or modify) the asserted values within a Txn-Token.

 The values of the `sub` and `aud` claims MUST remain unchanged in a replacement Txn-Token.
-If the claim `rctx` is present in the original Txn-Token, then it MUST be present unchanged in the replacement Txn-Token except for the `req_wl` claim which MUST be updated to include the requesting workload identifier.
+If the claim `rctx` is present in the original Txn-Token, then it MUST be present and unchanged in the replacement Txn-Token except for the `req_wl` claim which MUST be updated to include the requesting workload identifier.

 ### Txn-Token Service Responsibilities
 A Txn-Token Service replacing a Txn-Token must consider that modifying previously asserted values from existing Txn-Tokens can completely negate the benefits of Txn-Tokens.
 When issuing replacement Txn-Tokens, a Transaction Token Server therefore: